Nottingham City Council, Nottinghamshire County Council and its partners have a long term vision to inspire a smokefree generation.

 - empowers parents and carers to speak up and be more vocal about not wanting their children to be around smoking

 There is evidence to show that public support for the extension of smokefree public places continues to increase and, in particular, any activities that protect children from the harmful effects of smoking.
-Continuing support for smokefree playparks provides a strong foundation on which we can build.
-Newark and Sherwood playparks went smokefree in the summer of 2015, with much support for the move.
-Local events provide another avenue to promote the smokefree message.
-A number of events in 2017 supported the initiative and went Smokefree.
+We introduced smokefree playparks in 2015, where you’ve supported a voluntary ban on smoking.

-If you are an event organiser and would like to discuss making your event or parts of your event Smokefree, please get in touch with our Health Improvement Officer by emailing Helen Ellison for more information.
+If you are an event organiser and would like to discuss making your event or parts of your event smokefree, contact our Health Improvement Officer on email@example.com